AzizOzmen/Clarusway_Data_Science_Materials/README.md

-This repo includes all work, projects made in Clarusway Data Science Training
+This repo includes all work, projects and assignments made in Clarusway Data Science Training